codewithmuh/docker-ci-cd-github-actions/README.md

 * 🔁 Push to both **DockerHub** and **AWS ECR**
 * 🛡️ Scan images for vulnerabilities using **Trivy**
 * 📧 Email detailed scan reports automatically
-* ⚙️ Designed for scalability, extensibility, and DevSecOps

 ---